inkoomdavid24-prog/Dav/README.md

 # Dav
-We get the best good available in town.
+We get the best goods available in town.
 We give the best discount on every products purchase.
 Our customer our priority